yxmauw/eye-disease-classification/README.md

 ## Problem Statement

-Using 4217 retinal images collected from various sources like IDRiD, Oculur recognition, HRF etc,

-construct a machine learning algorithm to help classify
+Using 4217 retinal images collected from various sources like IDRiD, Oculur recognition, HRF etc, construct a machine learning algorithm to help classify

----
-## Contents

----
 ## Data
 | Eye disease          | No. of images |
 |:---------------------|:-------------:|